isabella232/messenger-authentication-okta-integration-blueprint/README.md

-# Integrate Messenger with OKTA
+# Integrate Messenger with OKTA - Identity Provider

 > View the full [OKTA Integration with Messenger on Genesys Cloud Blueprint article](https://developer.mypurecloud.com/blueprints/messenger-blueprint/) on the Genesys Cloud Developer Center.